US Expats Taxes – Best State Residency for Expats

 Americans living abroad are required to file a US tax return, reporting their worldwide income, just as if they were living in the States.

-To avoid paying US taxes on their worldwide income as well as foreign taxes, the IRS has made a number of provisions available, such as the Foreign Tax Credit and the Foreign Earned Income Exclusion, to help reduce expats’ US tax bill when they file.
+To avoid paying US taxes as well as foreign taxes on their worldwide income, the IRS has made a number of provisions available, such as the Foreign Tax Credit and the Foreign Earned Income Exclusion, to help reduce expats’ US tax bill when they file.

 US expats may also have to continue filing a state tax return from overseas.